The Adlerweg: Best of the Eagle's Way

 The Alpenrose Hotel offers you cozy stay with a traditional Bavarian ambience and excellent local specialities.

 A short taxi transfer (included) brings you to the trailhead.
-Follow a steadily steep path alongside the Isar river, all the way to its source.
-Stop at the Kastenalm; where you can refuel with freshly made sandwiches and homemade cake before tackling the final meters of ascent.
+Follow a steadily ascending steep path alongside the Isar river, all the way to its source.
+Stopping at the Kastenalm, where you can refuel with freshly made sandwiches and homemade cake before tackling the final meters of ascent.
 Spend the night in the Hallerangerhaus (1,768m) and enjoy a hearty evening meal with fellow outdoor enthusiasts.